What Psilocybin Mushrooms Taught me About Myself

-What psilocybin mushrooms taught me about myself, the path of least resistance, and the way of the ancestor monkey.
+What psilocybin mushrooms taught me about myself, nature, the path of least resistance, and the way of the ancestor monkey.

-Monkeys and the “Skinner Box”
+Monkeys And The “Skinner Box”

 The Way of the Ancestor forced itself upon me one summer when I decided to eat psilocybin mushrooms for breakfast, lunch, and dinner, while drinking mushroom tea in between to hydrate myself.
 When the body is psychologically & physically hammered on high doses of psilocybin (14-28 dry grams), engaging in any activity seems to be a monumental task.

 One must have noticed this about oneself.
 The constant rush.
 The hurry to engage and finish, to get somewhere.
 Why are we told to save time and that there is never enough time?
 Why is the mind constantly seeking something in every moment?
 What do we have to do in life that we just don’t have the time?